o-x-y-z-o-n-e/A-Star/README.md

 This project is in very early stages, currently there is a working prototype for .NET 5 (C#).

 ### Todo
-- Node Weighting
 - Path Smoothing
 - Unity Integration
+  - Scanning Scene
-- Motor Guiding
+  - Motor Agents (like CharacterController)
+- Grid Stitching (like Chunks)

 ### Planned Languages
 - C++